Divers recover the seventh of 8 crew members killed in crash of a US military Osprey off Japan

-TOKYO — (AP) — Navy divers on Sunday recovered the remains of the seventh of the eight crew members from a U.S. military Osprey aircraft that crashed off southern Japan during a training mission.
+TOKYO — (AP) — Divers on Sunday recovered the remains of the seventh of the eight crew members from a U.S. military Osprey aircraft that crashed off southern Japan during a training mission.

-The U.S. Air Force Special Operations Command said in a statement that the body recovered by Navy divers was one of the two crew members still missing.
-The identity of the airman has been determined but the information is withheld until next of kin has been notified, the command said.
+The U.S. Air Force Special Operations Command said in a statement that the body found by Air Force divers was one of the two crew members still missing.
+The identity of the airman had been determined but the information was being withheld until next of kin could be notified, the command said.

 “Currently there is a combined effort in locating and recovering the remains of our eighth airman,” it said.

-A week after the crash and repeated reminders from the Japanese government about safety concerns, the U.S. military grounded all of its Osprey V-22 helicopters after a preliminary investigation indicated something went wrong with the aircraft that was not a human error.
+A week after the crash and repeated reminders from the Japanese government about safety concerns, the U.S. military grounded all its Osprey V-22 aircraft after a preliminary investigation indicated something went wrong with the craft that was not a human error.

 The U.S.-made Osprey is a hybrid aircraft that takes off and lands like a helicopter but can rotate its propellers forward and cruise much faster, like an airplane, during flight.